hmahajan99/Text-Classification/README.md

 (If you want quicker run time you can change the directory from 20_newsgroups to mini_newsgroups which consists of a smaller dataset) <br /> <br />
 ## Features
 You can fit the Multinomial Naive Bayes classifier over the training data, make predictions and get the score(mean accuracy) for testing data. <br />
-Our model works fairly well on comparison with sklearn's MultinomialNB.
+Our model gives similar results on comparison with sklearn's MultinomialNB.